iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Background/Closure Topology.md

 > \forall x \in \mathbf{E}: \forall x \in \text{cl}(Q) \iff
 > \forall \epsilon > 0: (\mathbb{B}_\epsilon \cap Q) \neq \emptyset
 > $$

+**Random Comments**

+A closed set is not neccessarily complete.
+For the set $\mathbb{Q}$, is still true that the epsilon ball intersect is non-zero.
+Even worse, the cantour set is a closed set.
+See more in [[The Cantor Set]].